Segway Ninebot Max Review: Overview

 The frame of the Ninebot Max is very nearly identical to the Xiaomi M365, but supersized, making it more durable.
 Segway Ninebot has said that this scooter was designed specifically for the sharing market in mind.
-This should make it an especially durable scooter for personal use.
+This should make it an exceptionally durable scooter for personal use.

 This is cool because you don’t need to take a power-brick around with you, you can use relatively cheap and lightweight standard power cable for charging.